(tinctura Psidium guajava)

-This plant has anti-inflammatory and analgesic properties.
+This plant also has anti-inflammatory and analgesic properties.

 Guava is rich in the antioxidant lycopene (non-provitamin A carotenoid), which has recognized anti-cancer properties.

-These are natural preventions and treatments of cancers of the lung, stomach, bladder, cervix, skin, and especially, prostate.
+The plant has natural preventions and treatments of cancers of the lung, stomach, bladder, cervix, skin, and especially, prostate.